ibm-cloud-docs/activity-tracker/getting-started.md

 -	Target: The target is the resource against which the action is performed, attempted to perform, or is pending to complete.

 Depending on your compliance and organizational requirements, you can choose {{site.data.keyword.atracker_full_notm}} event routing or an {{site.data.keyword.at_full_notm}} hosted event search offering.
 - Application environments seeking to maintain Financial Services (FS) validation status on IBM Cloud should use {{site.data.keyword.atracker_full_notm}} event routing.
-For more information, see []().
 - Application environments seeking compliance with PCI, SOC2, Privacy Shield and HIPAA should use an {{site.data.keyword.at_full_notm}} hosted event search offering.

 [![Getting started with event routing](/images/getting_started_routing.svg)](/docs/activity-tracker?topic=activity-tracker-getting-started-routing) [![Getting started with hosted event and search offerings](/images/getting_started_event.svg)](/docs/activity-tracker?topic=activity-tracker-getting-started-search)